ha5dzs/volciclab-utilities/robot_server/Readme.md

 ## The URScript code running on the robot's controller

 The robot is controlled via an opcode-argument pair.
-The code first checks for an opcode, and if required, requests the server for an arugment.
+The code first checks for an opcode, and if required, requests the server for an argument.
 Following some basic sanity checks, the appropriate instruction is executed.

 The code is divided to three parts: